Live Virtual Classrooms are an effective method for learning as well as saving travel time and cost, reducing your global carbon footprint.

 An increasing awareness of the impact of travel on climate change has led to a sensible reduction in unnecessary travel whether it be train, car, rail or flight.
 The trend in learning and development provisioning mirrors the trend in how work is being conducted.
 The profession of software delivery is now taking place in a wide array of distributed arrangements, with increasingly sophisticated solutions to the problems of not being co-located.

-For one multinational organisation who use LVC training, we calculated they saved in excess of 470,000 miles travelled, generating approximately 95 tonnes of CO2 emissions, positively impacting the environment.
+For one multinational organisation who uses our LVC training, we calculated they saved in excess of 470,000 miles travelled, which would have generated approximately 95 tonnes of CO2 emissions.

 Impact on people